allpaca/V8Harvest/V8Harvest_2017.md

 function f(b) {
   var o = new C();
+  // Create out-of-object properties only on one branch so that escape

-  if (b) o.t = 1.1;
+  // analysis does not analyze the property array away. if (b) o.t = 1.1;
   %_DeoptimizeNow();
   return o.t;
 }

 for (var i = 0; i < 1000; i++) new C();